sikrip/zzw30/aero-v1/README.md

 <photo pending>

 When driving at the highway I observed ~10 to 15 C* increased oil temp.
 So I realized that I need some openings below in order to ventilate the oil pan (and the gearbox).
+More on this [here](../oil-temps-highway/README.md).
 I will add 3 NACA ducts for that purpose.

 ### Rear wing
 I purchased I used wing and mounting pylons from an AW11 owner (thanks to the AW11 community) and